brh55/feeling/README.md

 # Feeling
-Feeling is a simple Golang package to express your feelings through text emoticons
+Feeling is a simple GoLang package to express your feelings through text emoticons

 Get: